Mutual fields

 2025

-Glass tube, organic and inorganic materials, speaker, media player,
+Steel shelving system, LED lights, glass tube, organic and inorganic materials, speaker, media player, amplifier, silicone rubber

 Copy of found bread, copper, patina